-On January 22, 2020, Montreal sex worker Marylène Levesque was found murdered by Eustachio Gallese who was out on parole.
+On January 22, 2020, Quebec sex worker Marylène Levesque was found murdered by Eustachio Gallese who was out on parole.
 Gallese was convicted in 2006 of the violent 2004 murder of his then-partner, Chantal Deschênes, and sentenced to life in prison with no chance of parole for 15 years.
 In 2007, Gallese was found to be a high risk for re-offending by the parole board but this was lowered to moderate and then low in 2019, when he was granted supervised release on day parole at a halfway house.

 Disturbed after hearing that Gallese was pursuing relationships with women, the parole board in March 2019, instructed Gallese that he could pursue relations with women that the board considered to be appropriate, in this case, approving him to seek the services of sex workers to ‘satisfy his sexual needs.’

 The parole board considered Gallese to be dangerous to women but somehow, not too dangerous for sex working women.